 Chapter 3: Annulment Process Philippines

-In this Chapter, I’ll explain the Annulment Process and address common questions on process, length, no appearance and cost.
+In this Chapter, I’ll explain the Annulment Process and address common questions on the process, length, no appearance and cost.

 There are 4 sections

-- How the Annulment Process Philippines works?
+- How do the Annulment Process Philippines work?

 - How long Annulment in the Philippines takes?